The ti-mun project

 The most evident parallelism with the work done in middle upper and professional schools as well as in universities is in the disciplines of Human Sciences.
 But if we consider the issues related to the environment, renewable energy sources or interculturality, migration and criminal justice it extends to almost all the subjects taught.
 Special synergies in the middle upper and professional sector could be developed around the teaching of English, the official language of most MUN conferences and projects.

-The TI-MUN project can play an important role in the context of civic education and citizenship education: the conduct of the debate has in fact strong similarities with the work of municipal councils and parliaments.
+The TI-MUN project can play an important role in the context of civic education and citizenship education: the way debates are conducted has in fact strong similarities with the work of municipal councils and parliaments.
 To identify concrete solutions and to promote a multilateral approach is at the basis of civil coexistence while the need for documentation work is fundamental to develop a critical and constructive approach to the problems of the present time.

 Participation in other MUN conferences